The Most Whimsical Versace Fall Winter Collection To Actually Exist

 Final thoughts on the Versace collection

 My final thoughts are simple.
-This show is amazing.
-It is a true testament to Versace’s allegiance to fashion and how creativity in the arts contributes to our society.
+This show is impressive.
+It is a testament to Versace’s allegiance to fashion and how creativity in the arts contributes to our society.
 The amalgamation of ladies and menswear in one show is a lot to take in, but when you take the soundtrack into account.
 It is nothing at all.

 We also saw Donatella use technology to improve Versace’s global communication.
 She digitally transmitted herself onto a screen instead of a bow of applause.